Design business rules

 Submission mode is the trigger that causes the email to be sent.

 Email recipients can be specific users defined in the workspace, or users whose names appear in the user fields of the entity for which the email is sent.
 You can also define an entity's team as the recipient.
-ALM Octane will then send an email to all members of the team.
+ValueEdge and ALM Octane then sends an email to all members of the team.
 Or, you can add stakeholders, such as team leads or team members of the teams set for the entity.

 Tip: If an integration using an API access key will be sending out emails, you can define the email address that should be used for this purpose.
 Set the value of the SMTP_NOTIFICATION_SENDER_EMAIL configuration parameter to the email address.
 For details, see SMTP_NOTIFICATION_SENDER_EMAIL.